knative/docs/contributing/STEERING-COMMITTEE.md

 ## Decision Process

 The steering committee desires to always reach consensus.

 Decisions are made in meetings when a quorum of the members are present and may pass with majority of the committee supporting it.

 Quorum is considered reached when at least half of the members are present.

-The committee's charter may be changed by majority consent of committee members.

-In case of extended absence, an absent member will be considered to be in agreement after eight days have passed since a proposal was accepted by all present members.
-The company of the absent member may appoint a single delegate from the same company, during absences.
+In case of extended absence, the organization of the absent member may appoint a single delegate from the same company during the absence.

+## Changes to the charter

+Changes to the KSC charter may be proposed via a Pull Request on the charter itself.
+Amendments are accepted with majority consent of the committee.

+Proposals and amendments to the charter are available for at least a period of one week for comments and questions before a vote will occur.

 ## Getting in touch